Breastfeeding Your Baby With a Cleft Lip or Cleft Palate

 -

-The breast is soft and flexible, and it can mold to your baby's lip and mouth.
-These qualities make up for abnormalities of the lip and mouth.
+The breast is soft and flexible, and it can mold to your baby's lip and mouth to help create the seal and draw milk from the breast.
+These qualities may help make breastfeeding easier than bottle feeding.

-What actions can I take to help my baby to breastfeed?
+What actions can I take to help my baby with breastfeeding?

-Try holding your baby in different positions while your breast is still soft.
+Try holding your baby in different positions when putting your baby to breast.
 It is often easier to feed babies with cleft palates when they are in a semi-upright position.
 This is because milk is less likely to leak into their noses.

-Use your thumb or breast to help fill in the opening in the lip.
-Doing this will help form a seal around your breast.
+Use your thumb or breast to help fill in the opening in the lip when putting your baby to breast.
+Doing this will help your baby's mouth form a seal around your breast.

-Some babies have cleft lips or cleft palates that are so large that they prevent the babies from being able to nurse effectively.
+Some babies have cleft lips or cleft palates that are so large that they prevent the babies from being able to breastfeed effectively.
 If this is the case for your baby, start pumping your milk right away to keep up your milk supply.
-This will allow you to feed your baby only with breast milk (exclusively breastfeed) after he or she has had surgery.
+This will allow you to feed your baby only with breast milk (exclusively breastfeed).

 Try using feeding tube devices or specialty bottles with soft, flexible nipples to make sure that your baby gets enough milk.
-Ask your lactation consultant or your baby's health care provider about using these devices.
+For some babies, a spoon or cup may work better.
+Your baby's provider or feeding specialist can help you learn how to safely use these devices.

 Breastfeeding tips and recommendations